seb86/double-image/readme.txt

 == Description ==

-A new way to insert two images side by side or stacked with optional overlay text using Gutenberg.
+A way to insert two images side by side or stacked with optional overlay text using Gutenberg.

+= How to Use =

+Any 3 of these keywords will narrow down the blocks when looking for Double Image to add.

+* image
+* overlay
+* double

+You can also add the block by typing `:doubleimage` and then press enter.

+Both placeholders are drop zones so if you don't have the images already in your media library you can drag and drop an image.
+When the image is dropped you will see the image in the background and indicator showing it is currently uploading.
+When it is finished uploading the indicator will disappear.

+To select an image from the media library, simply select the first or second placeholder to set an image.

+Once an image is set you can then play around with the block settings.

 ## From a trusted developer
 Double Image is built and maintained by [Sébastien Dumont](https://sebastiendumont.com/?utm_medium=wp.org&utm_source=double-image&utm_campaign=readme&utm_content=sebd86).